 1. Food irradiation: is a food processing technique to extend the shelf life of food by destruction of harmful microorganisms and delay of ripening through exposing it to ionizing energy and radiation.
 However, this process also eliminates the essential nutrients especially water soluble vitamins and antioxidants.
 Food irradiation is widely used in products like chicken, meats, and vegetables.
 This technique is approved and used in more than 40 countries world wide.
 Buying local food in season, when you can, makes good sense.

 2. Environmental Pollution: Everyday millions of kilograms of chemicals are dumped into our environment.
 These wastes go to the air, water and food that we eat.
 For example, if you eat fish, you are quite likely to consume excessive mercury at the same time.
-Studies show that environmental pollution is a significant cause of degenerative diseases.
-Thus, you need quality and potent health supplements to detoxify your body against the pollution and boost your immune system.
+Studies show that environmental pollution is bad for ones health.
+Thus, you need quality and specific health supplements to support your structure and function that may assist in detoxifing your body against the pollution and supporting your immune system.

 3. Genetically modified (GM) foods: are crop plans created for human or animal consumption with advanced technology.
 GM foods are created to improve crop protection and improve the nutritional value.
 Although all GM foods you see from the market passed risk assessment, there is no long term study indicate that they are safe to human.
 In fact, GM foods can cause allergic reaction in some people.
 In addition, rat studies have shown that consumption of GM foods increased intestinal infections and reduce immunity.
 The final say is not in but more research is obviously necessary.